-The Brotherhood's objective is to manage operational risk so as to balance the avoidance of financial losses and damage to the Brotherhood's reputation with overall cost-effectiveness, and to avoid control procedures that restrict initiative and creativity.
+The Brotherhood's objective is to manage operational risk so as to balance the avoidance of financial losses and damage to the Brotherhood's reputation with overall cost-effectiveness.

 The Brotherhood's risk management policy and practices are established to identify and analyse the risks faced by the Brotherhood, to set appropriate risk limits and controls and adherence to limits.
 The risk management policy, practices and systems are reviewed regularly to reflect changes in market conditions and the Brotherhood's activities.
 The Brotherhood, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.